ampproject/amphtml/CONTRIBUTING.md

 ## Contributor License Agreement

-The AMP Project hosted at GitHub requires all contributors to sign a Contributor License Agreement in order to protect contributors and users in issues of intellectual property.
+The AMP Project hosted at GitHub requires all contributors to either sign an individual Contributor License Agreement or be covered by a corporate Contributor License Agreement in order to protect contributors and users in issues of intellectual property.

-We recommend signing the CLA *before* you send a pull request to avoid problems, though this is not absolutely necessary until your code is ready to be merged in.
+We recommend you handle signing/being covered by a CLA *before* you send a pull request to avoid problems, though this is not absolutely necessary until your code is ready to be merged in.

-**Make sure that you sign the CLA with the same email address you associate with your commits (likely via the `user.email` Git config as described on GitHub's [Set up Git](https://help.github.com/articles/set-up-git/) page).**
+**Make sure that the email you associate with your CLA is the same email address you associate with your commits (likely via the `user.email` Git config as described on GitHub's [Set up Git](https://help.github.com/articles/set-up-git/) page).**

-* If you are contributing code on your own behalf you can sign the ([individual CLA](https://developers.google.com/open-source/cla/individual) instantly online.
+* **If you are contributing code on your own behalf** you can sign the ([individual CLA](https://developers.google.com/open-source/cla/individual) instantly online.
-* If you are planning on contributing code on behalf of your company your company will need to agree to a [corporate CLA](https://developers.google.com/open-source/cla/corporate) if it has not already done so.
-Although this is a relatively straightforward process, it requires approval from an authorized signer at your company and a manual verification process, so to ensure you can get your code reviewed and merged quickly please start this process as soon as possible.
+* **If you are planning on contributing code on behalf of your company:**
+  * Your company will need to agree to a [corporate CLA](https://developers.google.com/open-source/cla/corporate) if it has not already done so.
+Although this is a relatively straightforward process, it requires approval from an authorized signer at your company and a manual verification process that may take a couple of days.
+To ensure you can get your code reviewed and merged quickly please start this process as soon as possible.
+The signer of your corporate CLA will associate a Google Group to the corporate CLA, and any email address added to this Google Group will be considered to be covered by this corporate CLA.
-* If your company has already agreed to a corporate CLA you can indicate agreement to the CLA by having the appropriate person at your company add your email address added to the Google Group associated with your corporate CLA.
+  * To be covered by your company's corporate CLA the owner of the Google Group associated with the corporate CLA (someone at your company) will need to add your address to this Google Group.

 ## Ongoing participation